Agnes Dellinger, PhD

 Graduate students: If you are interested in doing your PhD in my lab, please get in touch to find out about available research topics, positions and funding opportunities.
 I strongly encourage any student interested in developing their own project in the area of pollination biology/floral evolution to reach out to me.
 I am happy to support you in writing a competitive fellowship application.

-Postdocs: If you are considering working with m during your postdoc, please reach out in time to discuss potential ideas and collaborations.
-Acquiring funding may take a while, but I am excited to support you in writing a fellowhip application.
+Postdocs: If you are considering working with me during your postdoc, please reach out in time to discuss potential ideas and collaborations.
+Acquiring funding may take a while, but I am excited to support you in writing a fellowhip application and learning from each other!